Stay informed of the latest progress in canine health research.

 To sustain future advancements in canine and human health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
 CHF understands the impact of the present fiscal restraints on research and development.
 To help diminish this impact, the AKC Canine Health Foundation Clinician-Scientist Fellowship Program has been established to support young scientists.
 Through these efforts the AKC Canine Health Foundation’s ongoing mission to prevent, treat and cure canine disease will endure for years to come.

-The students were selected based on promise and enthusiasm for pursuing a career in canine health research.
+The students are selected based on promise and enthusiasm for pursuing a career in canine health research.
 These residents will conduct research in line with the AKC Canine Health Foundation's mission and that is consistent with the policies of the AKC Canine Health Foundation.